mbta/mobile_app/README.md

 ## Project Setup

+This project uses [Kotlin Multiplatform Mobile (KMM)](https://kotlinlang.org/docs/multiplatform.html).
+Native application code can be found in the `iosApp` and `androidApp` directories.
+Common code is within the `shared` directory.

 ### Prerequisites

-Development for this project requires Ruby and Flutter, as described in .tool-versions.
+Install the tools specified in `.tool-versions`.
 You can use [asdf](https://asdf-vm.com/) to help manage the required versions.

 Install [direnv](https://direnv.net/) if you don't already have it, copy `.envrc.example` to `.envrc`, populate any required values, then run `direnv allow`.

+#### Mapbox

+We use mapbox as our mapping SDK.
+To be able to install the mapbox dependency, configure your secret mapbox key following [this guide](https://docs.mapbox.com/ios/maps/guides/install/#configure-your-secret-token).
+To be able to use the use the mapbox SDK and render map tiles, add the mapbox public key to `/iosApp/secrets/mapbox`.

 ### Editor

+The recommendation for KMM projects is to use Android Studio for editing & running the android app or shared code and XCode for only editing & running the ios app.
+See this [KMM guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-setup.html#install-the-necessary-tools) for installation instructions.

 #### Gotchas

 - Be sure to install the Android SDK Command-line Tools via Android Studio > Settings Android SDK > SDK Tool Tabs > Android SDK Command Line Tools.

-### Project Dependencies

-### Code Generation

 ## Running Locally

 ### iOS

 ios app, you must follow these steps:

-* Run a gradle sync of the project from Android Studio
+- Run a gradle sync of the project from Android Studio
-* Open the project from `iosApp/iosApp.xcodeproj`
+- Open the project from `iosApp/iosApp.xcodeproj`

 ## Running Tests

 ### Unit Tests

+#### ios

+Run from XCode by navigating to `Product > Test` or using the test navigator.
+We use [ViewInspector](https://github.com/nalexn/ViewInspector) to write unit tests for SwiftUI views.

+#### android & shared

+Run within Android Studio, or by running the commands `./gradlew androidApp:check` `./gradlew shared:check`

 ### Integration Tests